Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-That companies do sell the not perfect fruit/veges.
-Local Patai Kai stalls
+They were more surprised how easy it is to access unhealthy food than healthier options.

 Helpful Report

-What are three words that describe the activities in this kit? thought-provoking, engaging, empathy
+What are three words that describe the activities in this kit?
+Interesting, challenging, thought provoking

 How effective was the resource in fostering critical thinking about food waste issues?